Foster Dogs Available for Adoption in Steamboat Springs, CO

 The foster pups who come into our home are treated with respect, love, and dignity.

-Rocky is a 4 year old golden, with a fortunate upbringing and lots of socialization.
-We moved nearly 25 times while raising Rocky, so he is very comfortable and confident with handling new situations.
+• Rocky is a 4 year old golden, with an extremely fortunate upbringing and lots of loving socialization.
+We moved nearly 25 times while raising Rocky, so he is very comfortable and confident with handling new situations and people.

 He is gentle, goofy, and loves attention.